-Students can attend daily noon lectures (when they are not in Pine Bluffs) coordinated by the residency program (including journal club) and hospital grand rounds.
+Students can attend noon lectures coordinated by the residency program (including journal club) and hospital grand rounds.
 Scheduled evaluations will be provided for students both written and verbally.
 Written evaluations will be provided at midterm and at the end of the rotation by the faculty preceptor with whom they have spent the majority of the rotation.

 Tri County Medical Center